numanaslam/laravel-boilerplate/README.md

-### Developify App for Shopify
+### Laravel Boilerplate App

 #### Usage

 This is not a package - it's a full Laravel project that you should use as a starter boilerplate, and then add your own custom functionality.

 ##### Server Deployment Scripts
 ```